Think back to the first time you found out that early retirement was possible.

 It can be a lot of work though and it’s definitely not for everyone so do your research before diving in.

 Besides real estate, entrepreneurship seems to be the next most popular income-increasing pursuit.

-If you don’t want to spend the time and effort creating your own business from scratch, there are now ways to buy online businesses.
+If you don’t want to create your own business from scratch, there are now ways to buy online businesses.
 While internet-business investing can be profitable, it can also be very risky so make sure you learn how to mitigate the risks of website investing before you get started.

 So by this point in my story, I had sorted out my investments, minimized my taxes, reduced my expenses, and started building up additional sources of income.